Why study Sociology?

 What career opportunities are there?

 Sociology students have a wide range of Higher Education and career options open to them.
-It is fully recognised as a Higher Education qualification by university Admissions Tutors.
-It is also extremely useful for those wishing to pursue careers in Management, Human Resources, The Media, Journalism, Social Work, Education, the Civil Service and many sectors of employment.
+It is fully recognised as a Higher Education qualification by university admissions tutors.
+It is also extremely useful for those wishing to pursue careers in Management, Human Resources, Politics, Media, Journalism, Social Work, Education, the Civil Service and many sectors of employment.

 Examination Board: AQA